ondrejhonus/vege-dreams/content/posts/other/tortilla-chips/index.md

 categories: ["Other"]
 ---

-Crispy, salty, and satisfying—these homemade tortilla chips are the perfect snack for when you’ve got old tortillas lying around.
+Crispy, salty, and satisfying.
+These homemade tortilla chips are the perfect snack for when you’ve got old tortillas lying around.
 Pair them with one of three flavorful dips: creamy avocado-lime, warm cheesy queso, or a bright roasted tomato salsa.
 Ideal for parties, movie nights, or just procrastinating life.

 <div class="recipe" id="recipe">
 Prep time: 10 minutes